 The employee in Example 15 opts for the 50/50 section in July and submits the election form after the July payroll has been closed.
 The contributions in July and August are:

-July: P P in period × 6.5% added to C E C1.
-P P in period added to C P P1
+July: pensionable pay in period × 6.5% added to C E C1. pensionable pay in period added to C P P1

-August: P P in period × 3.25% (6.5% ÷ 2) added to C E C2 P P in period added to C P P2
+August: pensionable pay in period × 3.25% (6.5% ÷ 2) added to C E C2 pensionable pay in period added to C P P2

 Movements between the two sections of the Scheme will take effect from the next available pay period.
-Payrolls should not have to split contributions between C E C1 and C E C2, or split P P between C P P1 and C P P2 in the same pay period.
+Payrolls should not have to split contributions between C E C1 and C E C2, or split pensionable pay between C P P1 and C P P2 in the same pay period.

 Contributions during periods of reduced or nil pay

-If an employee has a reduction in pay, they will continue to pay contributions on the amount of pensionable pay (P P) received, if any, and not on any amount of A P P being added to the C P P.
+If an employee has a reduction in pay, they will continue to pay contributions on the amount of pensionable pay received, if any, and not on any amount of A P P being added to the C P P.

 The only exception to this is an employee on reserve forces service leave.
 In this case the employee pays contributions on A P P and not on any pensionable pay received from the Scheme employer.
 However, the employee contributions on the A P P figure are not deducted via the employer’s payroll but, instead, they are usually deducted by the M o D from the reservist’s pay.
-The contributions are then paid over to the L G P S administering authority by the M o D. If the contributions were not deducted from the reservist’s pay by the M o D, the member would have to pay the contributions direct to the fund and claim the tax relief from H M R C via self-assessment.
+The contributions are then paid over to the L G P S administering authority by the M o D. If the contributions were not deducted from the reservist’s pay by the M o D, the member would have to pay the contributions direct to the pension fund and claim the tax relief from H M R C via self-assessment.

 Sickness absence and the 50/50 section